A Perspective on Male Hormones: The Yin-Yang of Testosterone and Estrogen

 - Ingestion of estrogen-enhanced foods or substances

-- Drug-related estrogen imbalances (e.g., over-the-counter pain relievers and anti-inflammatories such as ibuprofen, acetaminophen, and aspirin; antibiotics; anti-fungal drugs; cholesterol-lowering drugs; anti-depressants and anti-psychotics; heart and blood pressure medicines; antacids; and some vitamins, nutrients, and foods such as vitamin E and grapefruit).
+- Drug-related estrogen imbalances (e.g., over-the-counter pain relievers and anti-inflammatories such as ibuprofen, acetaminophen, and aspirin; antibiotics; anti-fungal drugs; cholesterol-lowering drugs; anti-depressants and anti-psychotics; heart and blood pressure medicines; antacids; and some vitamins, nutrients, and foods such as vitamin E and grapefruit)

 Since these problems are often interrelated, many men often have more than one estrogen-enhancing influence.
-At the same time, their body’s built-in methods for eliminating estrogen also falter, which further contributes to the excess.
+At the same time, their body’s built-in methods for eliminating estrogen also falter, which further contribute to the excess.

 Another side-effect of elevated estrogen in men is that it tricks the brain into thinking that the supply of testosterone is adequate, which slows down the natural production of testosterone.
 In addition to the problems associated with low testosterone that have already been mentioned, this combination of low testosterone and high estrogen is particularly dangerous because it can increase the risk of heart attack or stroke in men and adversely affect the prostate gland.
 Fortunately, this imbalance can be successfully treated with hormone therapy.